The North York Moors undoubtedly has some of the most majestic and beautiful scenery and landscape that you will find throughout the whole of the UK.

 In 1538 Henry VIII began the dissolution of the monasteries in his attempt to release the grip of the Catholic church and create his own new status as the head of the church.
 At the time Rievaulx Abbey was made up of over 72 buildings, housed 21 monks, and had 102 employees.

-By the time Henry VIII had finished with the Abbey it was nothing but ruins.
+By the time Henry VIII had finished with Whitby Abbey it was nothing but ruins.
 Buildings were left uninhabitable and the entire place was stripped of anything with worth.
 The Abbey itself was left to fall into the ruins we see today.
 It is now owned and run by English Heritage.

 Thornton Le Dale